Slow down to keep road workers safe

 Slow to 40kmh

-Victoria Police is actively enforcing motorists slowing to 40km/h when passing a stationary emergency vehicle with emergency lights flashing.
+Victoria Police is actively enforcing motorists slowing to 40km/h when passing a stationary emergency vehicle, breakdown services and roadside assistance vehicles with emergency lights flashing.

-Drivers who ignore the rule should expect to be fined – particularly those who make no attempt to reduce their speed.
+Drivers who ignore the rule will be fined – particularly those who make no attempt to reduce their speed.

 Drivers can be detected by a laser or other speed measuring device, in-car video, and emergency workers can also make reports to police if they witness an incident.